NodeReplacer/RayTracing-in-C--/README.md

 # HOWEVER

 With the creation of (currently named) render2.
 The program will take up all of your CPU rendering the image.
 It multithreads but it does a lot more than that now.
-As such, the program now only renders a comparatively tiny image at low sample size and depth.
+As such, the program now only renders a tiny image at low sample size and depth.

+Turn those numbers up at your own risk.